hands-on-cloud/hands-on.cloud/hugo/content/CloudFormation Tutorial - How To Automate EC2 Instance In 5 Mins/index.md

 By using CloudFormation you can:

-* Create new infrastructure with all required dependencies from scratch
+* Create new infrastructure with all required dependencies from scratch.
-* Update existing infrastructure and its dependencies
+* Update existing infrastructure and its dependencies.
-* Completely delete your infrastructure
+* Completely delete your infrastructure.

 If you want to create or update a DNS record for your EC2 instance, this is the perfect case for CloudFormation.
 The service will provision the EC2 instance first and then create the DNS record.

 Long story short, AWS CloudFormation orchestrates the provisioning of the desired infrastructure state.

-## CloudFormation Pros and Cons
+## CloudFormation Pros and Cons.

 There are many different tools that can solve a similar task.
 Terraform is one of them.
 And, one of the most common questions I get is what is better, Terraform or CloudFormation?

 I like CloudFormation, because:

-* It is a native AWS service and I do not need to deal with anything else except infrastructure template
+* It is a native AWS service and I do not need to deal with anything else except infrastructure template.
-* I can extend it using custom resources (based on Lambda functions) written in Python
+* I can extend it using custom resources (based on Lambda functions) written in Python.
-* Splitting the infrastructure into the layers is simple
+* Splitting the infrastructure into the layers is simple.

 I do not like CloudFormation, because:

-* It is usually a bit delayed with the support of new AWS services
+* It is usually a bit delayed with the support of new AWS services.
-* Developing Custom Functions is pain
+* Developing Custom Functions is pain.
-* Boilerplate code is growing very fast (thanks to AWS CDK for fixing that)
+* Boilerplate code is growing very fast (thanks to AWS CDK for fixing that).

-## CloudFormation VPC Example (bonus)
+## CloudFormation VPC Example (bonus).

 Before we can provision an EC2 instance in AWS, we need to have a VPC and a Subnet in place.